 - Social media analysis in the client's competitive space offers similar advantages to keyword analysis, particularly for companies like Outdoors and Beyond operating in a B2C environment.
 It enables the client to start monitoring what types of posts attract the most engagement and planning to maximise this going forward.
 Consolidating digital assets also sends a positive message to the search engine bots that assess websites ... for example posting new content on the website and then linking to this content from social media channels and Google My Business pages (GMB).
 New website content tells search engines a site is current and dynamic, encouraging users to click through to this content from GMB and social channels increases clicks on the website's stats telling Google that the website content is valuable and leading to better ranking.

-This combination of technical SEO work, keyword research and optimisation, and ramping up social channels resulted in Outdoors and Beyond seen a four times increase in clicks from Google search engine results pages (SERPs) from an average of 50 clicks per day in early September 2020 to over 200 clicks a day by January 2021.
+This combination of technical SEO work, keyword research and optimisation, and ramping up social channels resulted in Outdoors and Beyond seeing a four times increase in clicks from Google search engine results pages (SERPs) from an average of 50 clicks per day in early September 2020 to over 200 clicks a day by January 2021.